sanspareilsmyn/leetcode-777/README.md

 66. Lowest Common Ancestor of a Binary Search Tree
 - Because it's BST, we can compare max(p.val, q.val) / min(p.val, q.val) with root.val

+67. Contains Duplicate III
+- Simple loop makes timeout.
+- I tried to use priority queue but failed.
+- This is bucket sort algorithm.